marcplouhinec/speaking-scanner/ios/web/README.md

 To make sure the server is working, open a web browser, visit the page [http://localhost:8080/](http://localhost:8080/) and check a welcome message is displayed.

-The text recognition web-service can be easily tested with [curl](https://curl.haxx.se/):
+The text recognition service can be easily tested with [curl](https://curl.haxx.se/):

     curl -v -H "Content-Type:image/jpeg" \
     -X POST --data-binary @path/to/image.jpg \